dengc/java/Multimeida/README.md

 4. entropy coder

 ### JPEG-2000
-JPEG-2000 has better compression performances than JPEG， high complexity
+JPEG-2000 has better compression performances than JPEG, high complexity
 - divided into tiles, then quantized
 - Each code-block is entropy-coded independently
 - encoded “naturally” progressively